learn-co-curriculum/phase-1-using-fetch/README.md

 - [asynchronous Input / Output][asyncio]
 - [the event loop][el]

-Part of what makes AJAX complicated to learn is that to understand it _thoroughly_, you need to understand _all_ these components.
-For the moment, however, we're going to gloss over all these pieces in this lesson.
 It just so happens that modern browsers have _abstracted_ all those components into a single function called `fetch()`.

 While someone interviewing to be a front-end developer will be expected to be able to explain all those components above (which we _will_ cover later), while we're getting the hang of things, we're going to simplify our task by using `fetch()`.

 Let's learn to use `fetch()` to apply the AJAX technique: a way to load additional data _after_ information is presented to the user.